djeada/Numpy-Tutorials/notes/5_reshaping_arrays.md

  [ 6  7  8  9 10]]
 ```

-Explanation:

 - `arr.reshape(2, 5)` transforms the original 1D array of 10 elements into a 2x5 matrix.
 - The product of the new dimensions (2 * 5) matches the total number of elements in the original array, ensuring a valid reshape.
-- **Practical Use Case:** Reshaping is useful when transitioning data between different formats, such as converting a flat list of features into a matrix suitable for machine learning algorithms that expect 2D input.
+- Reshaping is useful when transitioning data between different formats, such as converting a flat list of features into a matrix suitable for machine learning algorithms that expect 2D input.

 ### From One Dimension to Many